 The FHA loan guarantee was part of the original FHA program.
 The National Housing Act of 1934 was initially created to help increase new home construction and make more homes both more affordable and more available.
 As a result of increased construction and lower cost, one of the goals was to reduce unemployment and served that purpose well.
 The FHA does not make loans however but provides lenders with guidelines to follow to make sure the new FHA loan follows these guidelines and becomes an insurable loan.

-The insurance on these loans come in two different types- an upfront mortgage insurance premium that is rolled into the loan amount and an annual premium that is paid in monthly installments based upon the outstanding loan balance.
+The insurance on these loans comes in two different types- an upfront mortgage insurance premium that is rolled into the loan amount and an annual premium that is paid in monthly installments based on the outstanding loan balance.
 The annual premium is in place for the life of the loan.
-The rates for these premiums can vary based upon different factors, but with a 30-year term and the minimum 3.5 percent down payment, the annual premium is 0.85 percent and the upfront annual premium is now 1.75 percent of the loan amount.
+The rates for these premiums can vary based upon different factors, but with a 30-year term and the minimum 3.5 percent down payment, the annual premium is 0.55 percent and the upfront annual premium is now 1.75 percent of the loan amount.

 The upfront premium can be paid for out of pocket but rarely is but instead rolled into the new loan.
 The upfront premium is collected by the mortgage company and then forwarded to the FHA.
 The annual premium is also collected by the lender and forwarded to the FHA.